-- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To CHANGE THE PAD FRAME CONFIGURATION to follow). - 4) Connect the electrical connectors for the battery (on top of main enclosure) and for the battery charger (on side of main enclosure).
+- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To Change the Pad Frame Configuration to follow). - 4) Connect the electrical connectors uniting the battery to the battery charger and the vacuum generating system.
 Now the lifter is operational. - 5) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.
+If the lifter is equipped with a Remote Control System, also perform the REMOTE CONTROL SYSTEM TEST (see MAINTENANCE).